andyk/andyk.github.io/README.md

 I build this blog using jekyll and rbenv on MacOS.

 # Building site
-jekyll
+I use Docker, so to build site:

+1. make sure docker desktop is installed
+2. `cd andyk.github.io; docker compose up`

-# Installing dev env
+# OLD Installing dev env
 Here is what I did today to setup ruby and jekyll on my macbook pro and macbook air so that I can publish my blog via github pages.

 I followed instructions at: